adefelicibus/koala-server/docs/source/scripts.rst

 A script to check the structures of the PDB files create by the algorithms.

-Minimization
+Rename Atoms
 ------------

-A script to execute a minimization of energy of the PDB files.
+A script to rename the atoms of a PDB file that are not according to Gromacs.